Linuxfabrik/lfops/roles/apache_tomcat/README.md

 # Ansible Role linuxfabrik.lfops.apache_tomcat

 This role installs and configures an instance of [Apache Tomcat](https://tomcat.apache.org/).
 The role uses the operating system's package manager, so EPEL is a must on RHEL.
 Log rotation in Tomcat is disabled and is done by logrotated.
-This role currently supports Tomcat v9.
+This role currently supports Tomcat v9 and v10.1.

 Optionally this role also installs: